-Term Autumn Spring Summer Deliberate Practice (Skills) use the 8 points of a compass Use 4- and 6-figure grid references, symb use fieldwork to observe, measure record Computer mapping to locate countries and describ ols and key (including the use of Ordnance Survey maps) and present the human and physical features in the loca ed information including: sketch maps, plans and graphs Map, digital/computer mapping, physical and Mountains Rainforests David Attenborough South America Knowledge Assessment Assessment Questions Assessment Questions Assessment Questions Geography questions: Can children use maps/atlases/globes/digital maps to locate mountains and features?
+Term Autumn Spring Summer Deliberate Practice (Skills) use maps, atlases, globes and digital/computer mappi use the 8 points of a compass Use 4- and 6-figure grid references, symbols and key use fieldwork to observe, measure record and preser use a range of methods to present recorded informa (including the use of Ordnance Survey maps) Deliberate Practise Vocabulary: Map, digital/computer mapping, physical and human features, North, South, East and West Plan, atlas, globe, place, compass, North, South, East and West,North East, South East, North Knowledge Mountains Assessment Questions Rainforests David Attenborough Assessment Questions South America Assessment Questions Geography Assessment questions: Can children use maps/atlases/globes/digital maps to locate mountains and features?
 Can children identify the 8 points of a compass?
 Can children follow compass directions?
 Can children use 4 figure grid references to locate mountain ranges?
 Can children explain what a mountain is?
-Can children identify the features of a mountain?
 Can children explain how mountains are formed?
 Can children talk about what a mountain climate is like?
 Can children name and locate the main mountain regions are in the UK?
 Can children name some of the world's highest mountains.?
 Can children explain why the Himalayas are important?
 Can children use maps/atlases/globes/digital maps to locate Rainforests?
 Can children use 4 figure grid references to locate features?
 Can children identify the 8 points of a compass?
 Can children follow compass directions?
 Can children define what a rainforest is?
 Can children identify the different layers of a rainforest?
 Can children explain the features of a rainforest?
 Can children talk about the characteristics of the Congo?
 Can children define deforestation?
 Can children talk about the impact of deforestation?
 Can children represent information in different forms (graphs, sketch maps etc)?
 Can children locate South America on an atlas/on a map?
 Can children use a key to identify key features and locate them using 4 figure grid references?
 Can children identify the 8 points of a compass?
 Can children follow compass directions?
 Can children name and locate South American countries on a map/globe?
 Can children talk about the Similarities and differences between Brazil and the UK?
-Can children talk about what daily life in Rio de Janeiro is like?
 Can children define trade links?
 Can children identify East Brazil's trade links?
 Can children explain the advantages and disadvantages for Brazil hosting the Olympic Games?
 Can children present their findings in different ways, i.e graphs, sketch maps and plans).
 Vocabulary Mountain, hill, Mountain ranges, peak, summit, landform, plates, mantle, fold, slope, valley, volcanoes, dome, climate avalanche, equator, environment, Himalayas.
 Rainforest, Equator, continent, Amazon, Congo, tropical, equatorial, sub-equatorial, precipitation, forest floor, emergent, canopy, under storey, deforestation, logging, tribe, biome, ecosystem, indigenous, fell, oxygen, fertile, carbon dioxide, biodiversity.
 South America, landmass, landlocked, indigenous, colony, Western Hemisphere, latitude, longitude, Northern Hemisphere, Southern Hemisphere, time zone, Tropic of Capricorn, equatorial, region, manufacturing, mining, population, trade.